-Most policies will not be affected by Brexit, including property and home insurance policies.
-However, there are some areas that need to be considered, including Motor and Travel.
+Whilst it is most likely property and home insurance policies will not be affected by Brexit, there are some areas that need to be considered, including motor and travel.

-Should a Brexit deal be agreed, there will be no change and you will be able to drive your car, motorbike, supercar or classic as freely as you can do now.
-This means, if you have European cover – often shown as ‘Foreign Use’ on your policy schedule – you can go away for up to as many days as your insurance policy states (standard policies usually offer up to 90 but this can be extended).
+Should a Brexit deal be agreed, it is likely there will be no change and you will be able to drive your car, motorbike, supercar or classic as freely as you can do now.
+This means, if you have European cover – often shown as ‘Foreign Use’ on your policy schedule – you can go away for up to as many days as your insurance policy states.

-Green Cards are not required yet so please don’t contact us about these just yet.
-However, should we find that there is a ‘no deal’ Brexit, we will be able to provide you with a compliant Green Card from your insurer.
-Once you have a Green Card, this will be valid until your next policy renewal date, meaning you can travel as many times as your insurance policy allows, using the same Green Card.
+If you are planning to travel to another country within Europe with your vehicle, please get in touch with us as soon as possible for us to be able to issue you with one.
+The vast majority of insurers will provide you with a Green Card on an annual basis so once you have been issued with one, it will be valid until your next policy renewal date, meaning you can travel as many times as your insurance policy allows, using the same Green Card.

 Caravan & Trailer Insurance

-Again, depending on if a deal is agreed or not, your insurance will be impacted differently.
-If we agree a deal, Brexit will not disrupt your travel to EU countries.
-However, ‘no deal’ could lead to travel disruptions from 29th March.
+Again, depending on if a deal is agreed or not, your travel insurance will be impacted differently.
+If we agree a deal, Brexit is unlikely to disrupt your travel to EU countries.
+However, ‘no deal’ could lead to travel disruptions from 31st October.

 Should your trip be cancelled due to Brexit disruption, you should:

 - Contact your travel agent if your flight and accommodation was booked through them, as you’re likely to be ATOL protected.